Indian South Africans: South African Indian English

 English is the first language of most Indian South Africans.
-Indians first began to arrive in South Africa between 1860 and 1911, when over 150,000 Indians were brought into Natal, mainly as slaves to work on plantations.
 From the 1950s on, English came to be taught to Indian children in schools, leading to language shift taking place, with English becoming the first language of the majority.

-Because these children were separated by apartheid from British children, their English developed in very different ways from South African English.
+Because these children were separated by apartheid from white English-speakers, their English developed in very different ways from South African English.
 In recent decades, the dialect has come much closer to the standard language through the model taught in schools.
-The result is a variety of English which mixes features of Indian, South African, Standard British, creole, and foreign language learning Englishes in a unique and fascinating way.
+The result is a variety of English which mixes features of Indian, South African, Standard British, and other influences.

 Current status of Indian languages

-A minority, especially older people, are fluent in their ancestral Indian languages such as Tamil, Gujarati, Marathi, Bengali, Odia, Bhojpuri, Malayalam, Urdu, Hindi, Telugu and others as a first language or second language.
+A diminishing minority of Indian South Africans, notably those in older generations, are fluent in their ancestral Indian languages such as Tamil, Gujarati, Marathi, Bengali, Odia, Bhojpuri, Malayalam, Urdu, Hindi, Telugu and others as a first language or second language.
 In some small towns in the former Transvaal, Afrikaans is used as a first language by older Indians.
-Almost all younger people use English for day-to-day communication.
-The compulsory second language taught at school, such as Afrikaans or Zulu is either spoken or understood.
+Almost all younger people have English as their first language.
+The compulsory second language taught at school, such as Afrikaans or Zulu, is either spoken or understood.

-As a result of promotion by cultural organisations, or the influence of Indian cinema industries, many younger Indians can understand (but not usually speak) Indian languages to a limited degree.
+As a result of promotion by cultural organisations and the influence of Indian cinemas, many younger Indians can understand (but not usually speak) Indian languages to a limited degree.

 Recent immigrants from India, Pakistan and Bangladesh have maintained fluency in their mother tongues.

 Cuisine

 Curried dishes are popular in South Africa among people of all ethnic origins; many dishes came to the country with the thousands of Indian labourers brought to South Africa in the nineteenth century.
 South African Indian cuisine adapted to local ingredients, and dishes include a variety of curries, rotis, sweetmeats, chutneys, fried snacks such as samosa (called samoosa in South Africa), and other savoury foods.
-Bunny chow, an Indian dish from Durban, consisting of a hollowed-out loaf of bread filled with curry, was invented through a nessecity as Indians were not allowed to eat at their own restaurants, forms part of mainstream South African cuisine and has become quite popular.
+Bunny chow, an Indian dish from Durban consisting of a hollowed-out loaf of bread filled with curry, was invented by necessity, as Indians were not allowed to eat at their own restaurants.
+The dish forms part of mainstream South African cuisine and has become quite popular.

 Media and entertainment

-Although Indian languages are seldom spoken or understood by younger Indians, English-subtitled Indian films and television programmes remain popular among South African Indians.
+Even though Indian languages are seldom spoken or understood by younger Indians, English-subtitled Indian films and television programmes remain popular among South African Indians.
 These are broadcast both by the DStv satellite television service, which carries Zee TV, B4U, NDTV, and a Hindi-language Sony channel.
 In addition, Tamil–language channels, Sun TV and KTV, were introduced in 2004.

-The largest website dedicated to Indian South Africans is Indian Spice.
-It publishes news in all aspects of public life that affect the South Asian community in Southern Africa (including Mauritius and Kenya) and conducts journalistic investigations of its own into matters of criminal, political and social interest through its subsidiary Kali.